-Dubai is one of the seven emirates that the United Arab Emirates are made of.
+Dubai is one of the seven emirates that the United Arab Emirates is made of.

 It is a relatively new destination that became popular during the recent years when its infrastructure started growing exponentially.